teuk/mediabot_v3/docs/PLUGIN_ARCHITECTURE.md

 API v2 sidecars already have fail-closed manifests, bounded input and output, transactional command/event mounting, lifecycle cleanup, controlled actions and bounded JSON storage.
-The platform is technically substantial, but production features still mostly live in central dispatch tables and large modules.
+The platform is technically substantial, but production features still mostly live in large core modules.

 The live command catalogue is generated in [`generated/COMMAND_INVENTORY.md`](generated/COMMAND_INVENTORY.md).
-It shows the public and private commands registered through `CommandRegistry`, plus the frozen legacy implementation adapters that remain during incremental handler migration.
+It shows the public and private commands registered through `CommandRegistry`.
+Since MB749, the registry entry also owns each executable built-in handler; the duplicate public/private dispatch tables are gone.
 The operational rules are in [`COMMAND_CATALOGUE.md`](COMMAND_CATALOGUE.md).

 ## Decision